Want to know more about managing projects with Excel?

 So you don’t have a lot of flexibility when it comes to customizing the templates for Excel as per your project’s needs.

 For example, you may be using a sales invoice template or budget report template but can’t tweak it to reflect the project budgeting interface you want accurately.

 C. There’s no automatic data entry

-All the templates for Excel project management require manual inputs at all points.
+All the templates in Excel require manual inputs at all points.

 There’s no way to schedule automated updates or create team-wide notifications like project management tools can.

-For example, if you’re using a schedule template, you won’t be able to readjust task dependencies and deadlines automatically after schedule changes.
+For example, if you’re using an Excel schedule template, you won’t be able to readjust task dependencies and deadlines automatically after schedule changes.

 Remember, Excel templates can help, but they can’t solve all the issues associated with Excel project management.